ukishore33/Maven-Movies-Case-Study/README.md

 #### Note:💡
 🧩 All sql scripts and datascource available with detail explanation of each assignment.

-# Analysis of Maven Movies Database using MySQL

-The link of the database is attached below

 > [Maven Movies Data Base](https://github.com/ukishore33/Analysing-of-Maven-Movies-Database/blob/main/Mavenmoviesdb.sql)

 The Entity Relationship of tables in the dataset is shown below in a image file